 - How many of those leads converted into paid clients?

 Even the most beautiful offer won’t convert if your leads aren’t being nurtured.
 If your leads are ghosting you after that first inquiry, it’s time to tighten your process.
+This is especially important for wedding photographers and other service-based creatives who rely on a steady stream of inquiries to maintain predictable revenue and consistent cash flow.

 If you missed it, I went deeper on this in last week’s podcast episode and how to improve your responses and follow-ups.